MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 Workflow rules are applied when adding or modifying work items through any of the following interfaces:
 - Web portal: Work item form, bulk updates, updates in query view  ​
-- Web portal: Kanban Board or Taskboard, move work item to column​
+- Web portal: Kanban board or Taskboard, move work item to column​
 - Visual Studio 2017 and earlier versions, work item form
 - CSV file format: bulk import or update
 - Excel​: bulk import or update